centic9/CommonCrawlDocumentDownload/README.md

     ./gradlew lookupURLs

-Reads the current Common Crawl URL index data and extracts all URLs for interesting mime-types or file extensions, stores the URLs in a file called `commoncrawl.txt`
+Reads the current Common Crawl URL index data and extracts all URLs for interesting mime-types or file extensions, stores the URLs in a file called `commoncrawl-CC-MAIN-<year>-<crawl>.txt`

     ./gradlew downloadDocuments

-Uses the URLs listed in `commoncrawl.txt` to download the documents from the Common Crawl
+Uses the URLs listed in `commoncrawl-CC-MAIN-<year>-<crawl>.txt` to download the documents from the Common Crawl

     ./gradlew downloadOldIndex